indica-mcf/Indica/doc/design.rst

 Each operation on data contains information on the types of arguments it expects to receive and return and has a method to confirm that these expectations are met.
-An operation should always specify the general datatype(s) and may choose to specify the specific datatype if appropriate (otherwise leaving it as ``None``).
+An operation may leave the general and/oror specific datatype  as ``None``.
 Each :py:class:`xarray.DataArray` and :py:class:`xarray.Dataset` contains type information in its metadata, associated to the key ``"datatype"`` and this always specifies both general and specific type(s).